ANDREW COTRUPI, DEFENSE ATTORNEY OF HAMPTON, NH

 If you are convicted of 3 major motor vehicle offenses within a 5 year span, you can be certified as a habitual offender and lose your license for up to 4 years.
 DWI is a major offense as are Operating After Suspension, Reckless Driving, Conduct After an Accident, Disobeying a Police Officer and Taking Without the Owner’s Consent.
 You can also be certified for a combination of major and minor offenses such as speeding.
 If your driving record contains more than five minor convictions or 2 major convictions you should be concerned about this law.
 If you are caught driving after certified as a habitual offender you could be sentenced to one year in jail.

-What is this thing called an Alcohol Ignition Interlock?
+What is this an Alcohol Ignition Interlock?

 This is a device, about the size of a pack of cigarettes, that can be court ordered to be installed in your car if you are convicted of a DWI.
 You will need to blow into the device before the car will start.
 These devices are expensive and can be embarrassing to have court ordered in any car owned "or regularly used" by a person.
 Understanding the "interlock" rules, when it is required and when it can be avoided, are critical for individuals charged with DWI/OUI.

-Interlock program
+Interlock program here.

 Andrew Cotrupi, Esquire, 428 Lafayette Rd., Suite 102, Hampton, NH 03842 Phone: (603) 926-5818 Fax: (603) 758- 6376